An index of resources about who these “neo-reactionary” aka “NRx” folks are:

 Fascists romanticize violence; NRx’ers don’t.
 Fascists don’t really care about policy; NRx’ers do.
 Still: too close.Okay I lied I do know the differences between NRx and fascism.
 NRx doesn’t (usually) idolize the military or demonize intellectualism.
 They have utopian or colonial ideas about achieving racial purity.
 They’ll convince all the undesirables to move away or all move somewhere with no undesirables (or no settlement at all).
 More Zionist than Ein Volk, Ein Reich.

 NRx eschews solidarity, too.
 They aren’t a movement or an ideology, just a vague pile of shitty ideas.
 Their term for themselves is often “the University”, emphasizing their “diversity of thought”, opposing the Cathedral of liberals.
 Paralleling Eric Scott Raymond’s writing about the Cathedral and the Bazaar, in free software.
-(ESR is not NRx.)
+(ESR has long been a classic nerd “libertarian”; to my knowledge he has not slid to NRx.)

 They have a complicated relationship with religion.
 NRx-ers alternately love Catholicism as traditional and eschew “superstition.”